xueannafang/hsp_toolkit_prototype/HSP_SolventPredictor/solv_pred_readme.md

 def mix_pred(self, n = 2, rep_time = 50, std = 0.1, tol_pred = 1, red_tol = 0.01):
 ```

 Please do not change the sequence of them or remove any item.
-(The first one, **self**, does not need any modification - just leave it there.)
+(The first one, **self**, does not need any modification - please just leave it there.)

 Here is an explanation of each argument: